end2endzone/cmakeonaplate/README.md

 The FooLib's library version matches the same version as the CMake boilerplate.

 Note that binary files are not versionned.
+The files installed in the `bin` directory often needs to be executed from the PATH environment variable and must not contains version number.

 ## Deploy Debug and Release binaries ##